OpenVisualCloud/Smart-City-Sample/doc/restapi.md

-The following table describes the REST API implemented at different services:
+The following table describes the REST API implemented in different services:

 |Type|Path|Descrption|Services|
 |:---:|:---|:---|:---|